Newly Retired: The Ultimate Relocation Guide

 Evaluate Housing and Property Options

 Next, you'll want to consider the type of home you want to live in.
-If you're planning to downsize and move into a place that's more manageable, you'll want to explore condos and apartments in your next retirement destination.
-If having a social network with activities is your top priority, consider looking into retirement communities.
-Retirement communities can be more expensive but tend to have resources and amenities that make it easier to make friends after relocating.
+If you're planning to downsize and move into a more manageable space, explore one-story condos and accessible apartments in your destination city.

 Consider Healthcare Services and Insurance